japareaggae/smtracker/README.md

 =====

 smtracker is a simple [StepMania][sm] score tracker written in Python.
-It works by parsing your Stats.xml file.
+It works by parsing a Stats.xml file (either from your local profile, the machine profile or from a user specified file) and displaying (either in a Qt interface or in a HTML report) a table with your best results in each song.

 Screenshot (Qt interface)
 -----